 Many clients, most of whom have worked their entire lives, are still coming to terms with the idea of ceasing to work and earn.
 The good news is that there are plenty of options to consider.
 The bad news is that most people only begin to learn about them during the planning process.

 Fortunately, your team of Bogart Wealth financial advisors has a great deal of knowledge and experience.
-They do this every day, and are eager to listen, understand their clients’ goals and aspirations, and assemble a range of strategic options and potential financial instruments that, in addition to achieving those long-term goals also provide peace of mind by allowing for fluctuations in cash flow, emergency funds, low-cost liquidations and other means to provide cash when it is needed.
+They do this every day, and are eager to listen, understand their clients’ goals and aspirations, and assemble a range of strategic options and potential financial instruments that allow for fluctuations in cash flow, emergency funds, low-cost liquidations and other means to provide cash when it is needed.